CoffeAddict/CheDescuento-Data-Service/README.md

 # CheDescuento Data Service
 This repository contains a serverless function deployed on Vercel.
-The function performs fetches discount data from specified sources and saves it to a JSON file.
+The function fetches discount data from specified sources and saves it to a JSON file.

 ### Deployment